ansible/workshops/exercises/ansible_f5/1.1-get-facts/README.md

-# Exercise 1: Using the debug module
+# Exercise 1: Using the bigip_facts module

 ## Table of Contents